andyld97/Theory-of-numbers/README.md

 - Prime Factorization
 - Extended Euclidean algorithm

-This program is now completely available in German and in Englisch, the language is depended of your UI-Culture.
+This program is now completely available in German and in English, the language is depended of your UI-Culture.